SciTools/iris-esmf-regrid/README.md

 result = regridder(source_mesh_cube)
 ```

-Note that this pattern allows the reuse of an initialised regridder so long as the
+Note that this pattern allows the reuse of an initialised regridder, saving
-source and target grid/mesh are the same.
-Since initialisation often contains the
-most computationally intensive part of the regridding process, this pattern can save
 significant amounts of time when regridding.
 To make use of this efficiency across
-sessions, we support the saving of certain regridders (currently
+sessions, we support the saving of certain regridders.
-`MeshToGridESMFRegridder` and `GridToMeshESMFRegridder`).
 We can do this as follows:

 ```python
 from esmf_regrid.experimental.io import load_regridder, save_regridder